top of page

 2. Meda L, Masafwa K, Crockem A, Williams J, Beamon N, Adams J, Tunis J, Yang L, Schaefer J, Wu J. Cross-Linked Composite Polymer Electrolyte Doped with Li6.4La3Zr1.4Ta0.6O12 for High Voltage Lithium Metal Batteries.
 ACS Appl.
 Mater.
 Interfaces 2024, 16, 34, 44791–44801.

 Many solid electrolytes have the disadvantage of having lower conductivity than liquid alternatives partly due to the lack of wetting in the battery.
-Ion flow within the cathode, which is not as conductive as the composite polymer electrolyte, would need to be facilitated to improve battery performance.
+Ion flow within the cathode, which is less conductive than the composite polymer electrolyte, would need to be facilitated to improve battery performance.

 Our work explores the addition of our composite polymer material into the cathode through in-situ polymerization.